a-shahid/Portfolio/README.md

 1- An Asteroids game group project, the primary language used is Java

-2- A ransomware implementation project built off from PowerShell AES Encryption Script Set (github.com/mnghsn/powershell-aes).
-The project aims to increase the overall understanding of how ransomware functions by conducting and analyzing an isolated ransomware attack on a target virtual machine, and constructing a recovery plan in the event of a ransomware attack.
+2- A ransomware implementation project built using PowerShell AES Encryption Script Set (github.com/mnghsn/powershell-aes).
+The project implements encryption and decryption of a drive on a user's computer.

 3- A research paper on Meltdown and Spectre vulnerabilities, showing writing skills.